 - 1. Oversight and evaluation of academic requirements related to the course listed above, as described on the course syllabus. - 2.
-Monitoring of the student's duties and fulfillment of course requirements during the clinical experience, and verifying that direct service duties are either within student's scope of practice or are being developed under supervision.

-- 3. Assigning a course grade (with consultation from the off-site host/supervisor) based on course requirements. - 4.
+Monitoring of the student's duties and fulfillment of course requirements during the clinical experience, and verifying that direct service duties are either within student's scope of practice or are being developed under supervision. - 3.
+Assigning a course grade (with consultation from the off-site host/supervisor) based on clinical course requirements. - 4.
 Consultation with off-site host/supervisor as needed regarding trainee's work-related performance in order to evaluate academic progress through the course and/or program. - 5.
 Contacting the site host face-to-face or by phone at least once during each semester.
-Arranging a site visit during the first semester of internship when possible, and scheduling meetings with off-site host/supervisor, intern, and Program Coordinator when needed. - 6.
-Notifying the student that he/she must adhere to the administrative policies, rules, standards, schedules and practices of the Site.
+Arranging a site visit during the first semester of internship when possible, and scheduling meetings with off-site host/supervisor, intern, and the Clinical Training Director when needed. - 6.
+Notifying the student that he/she must adhere to the administrative policies, rules, standards, schedules and practices of the Site. - 7.
+Providing weekly group supervision to the intern by the course instructor who is an AAMFT Approved Supervisor or Supervisor in Training, while conducting the weekly class session. - 8.
+Complete the clinical evaluation of the intern the end of each semester of internship. - 9.
+Adhering to supervision being a process/parallel process to therapy, which is clearly distinguished from personal psychotherapy or didactic instruction.